Better-HPC/keystone-python-client/docs/user_guide.md

 print(response.content)
 ```

 ## CRUD Operations

-Dedicated methods are provided for create, retrieve, update, and delete (CRUD) operations against each API endpoint.
+Dedicated methods are provided for create, retrieve, update, and delete (CRUD) operations for each API resource.
 These methods simplify data manipulation by automatically handling the request and response logic.

 CRUD methods adhere to the following naming scheme:

 | Method Name           | Description                                              |